Tappoch Broch: Ongoing Management and New Research

 In 2024 and 2025, Dr Murray Cook and the Falkirk Council Ranger Service undertook bracken and self seeded tree clearance from the broch and hillfort.
 In 2025 this was combined with the first modern excavation within the interior of the broch, a brief account of the results is presented here.
+A further season in 2026 identified a previously unknown in situ floor and hearth.